Ukejee/DriveScoreTest/README.md

 - I'd have handling the theming properly for light and dark mode.
 - I'd have made the application more accessible by following the accessibility guidelines.
+- I'd add some retry logic to the API calls.